Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-The Mixed L-Moments approach is used to confirm our findings of the estimation of the tail index parameter, which is notoriously difficult to estimate.
-The results for all assets are provided in the Technical \ref{EstimationResultsAdditional5YrTNOTE} - Technical \ref{EstimationResultsAdditionalSILVER}.
+The mixed L-moments approach is used to confirm our findings of the estimation of the tail index parameter, which is notoriously difficult to estimate.
 Comparing the subplots in Figure \ref{fig:GEVBOBLParMLE} for BOBL we have a good representation of the features we found to be consistent across the assets 5YTN, SP500 and NIKKEI.
 The scale and location parameters are very similar for each method implemented.
-However we see that the shape parameter is systematically different when comparing the MLE and Mixed L-Moments methods, with the mean level for the shape parameter using the MLE method being between $(-0.0495, 0.1495)$ for all assets, whereas the Mixed L-Moments method produces a mean level of $(0.1951, 0.2321)$ for the shape parameter for all assets.
+However we see that the shape parameter is systematically different when comparing the MLE and mixed L-moments methods, with the mean level for the shape parameter using the MLE method being between $(-0.0495, 0.1495)$ for all assets, whereas the mixed L-moments method produces a mean level of $(0.1951, 0.2321)$ for the shape parameter for all assets.